SrijanShovit/PDFChat/README.md

 - **HuggingFaceHub**: 🤗 HuggingFaceHub is a repository for hosting and sharing Hugging Face models, including pre-trained language models.
 - **google/flan-t5-xxl Model**: 🌐 The google/flan-t5-xxl model is a large-scale language model provided by Hugging Face, which is used for generating answers to user questions.
 - **HuggingFace Embeddings**: 📚 HuggingFace Embeddings are used for extracting semantic embeddings from text data.
-- **RecursiveCharacterTextSplitter**: 📑 Chunk splitting is used to break down PDF documents into smaller segments for efficient processing.
 - **FAISS Vector Database**: 🔍 FAISS (Facebook AI Similarity Search) vector database is used for storing and retrieving document vectors efficiently.

 ## Screenshots 📸